XUKEREN/vcfannotatoR/README.md

 - [Contact](#contact)
 ## Introduction

-vcfannotatoR parses vcf files and annotate each variant in the vcf with the following information:
+vcfannotatoR parses vcf files and annotates each variant in the vcf with the following information:
 1. Type of variation (substitution, insertion, CNV, etc.).
 2. Functional consequence (missense, silent, intergenic, etc.).
 If there are multiple effects, the variant will be annotated with the most deleterious consequence.
 3. Sequence reading depth at each variant site.